Top Banks in Egypt

 Incorporated in 1975, Commercial International Bank is one of the main private sector banks in Egypt.
 The bank provides retail, corporate, and Investment banking services in the country.
 It carries on its operations through four segments – Corporate Banking, Investment Banking, Retail Banking, and Others.
 Based in Giza, it operates 174 branches employs around 6,000 staff.

 In 1987, the financial services company, formerly known as Chase National Bank of Egypt, changed its name to Commercial International Bank (Egypt) S.A.E.

 As of 2016, the bank’s assets totaled US$14.96 billion and net profit amounted to US$337.72 million.

-Established in 1898, the National Bank of Egypt is the oldest bank in the country.
-The bank offers retail, corporate and investment banking services.
+Established in 1898, the National Bank of Egypt is the oldest of banks in Egypt.
+The bank offers retail, corporate, and investment banking services.
 With around 16,200 employees, it is headquartered in Cairo.
 It oversees 413 branches and 3,823 ATMs across the country.
 It also maintains branches in New York and Shanghai, as well as representative offices in Johannesburg, Dubai, and Addis Ababa.